Robinpig/Note/docs/CS/Algorithms/LSM.md

 ## Concurrency

-We now briefly discuss the concurrency control and recovery techniques used by today’s LSM-tree implementations.
 For concurrency control, an LSM-tree needs to handle concurrent reads and writes and to take care of concurrent flush and merge operations.

 Ensuring correctness for concurrent reads and writes is a general requirement for access methods in a database system.
 Depending on the transactional isolation requirement, today’s LSM-tree implementations either use a locking scheme or a multi-version scheme.
 A multi-version scheme works well with an LSM-tree since obsolete versions of a key can be naturally garbage-collected during merges.